ibm-messaging/mq-container-mft/docs/build.md

 You will also need a [Red Hat Account](https://access.redhat.com) to be able to access the Red Hat Registry.

-## Building an MFT container image
+## Building your MFT container image

 This procedure works for building the MQ Managed File Transfer Redistributable package on `amd64` architectures.